WidianaAR/WidianaAR.github.io/README.md

 # Pet-Yourself Website (Front-End)
-This project is made using html, javascript, and css without backend.
+This project is made using HTML, JavaScript, and CSS without backend.

 <img src="SS.png">